guiludwig/STODAD/PD_advertisement_ENG.md

-## POST-DOCTORAL FELLOWSHIPS AVAILABLE
+## Post-doctoral fellowships available

 The Project FAPESP 2018/04654-9: Time Series, Wavelets and High Dimensional Data is selecting researchers interested in doing investigation in the areas below, connected to the main topics of the project.

-The Fellowships are supported by FAPESP (Research Foundation of the State of São Paulo, Brazil).
+The fellowships are supported by FAPESP (Research Foundation of the State of São Paulo, Brazil).

 **AREA: Statistics**